Primary/Secondary Piping

 Fig. 7 - IWH connected to boiler piping, zoned w/pump, heating zones w/zone valves

 Drawing #8 and #9 - Is another variation of drawing Fig. #6 and Fig. #7.
-The difference here is if the known flow through the boiler and indirect is very different.
-With the close spaced tees, you setup hydraulic separation and the flow of the indirect will not affect the flow of the boiler.
-Each appliance will receive their proper flow.
+The key difference is that the known flow through the boiler and indirect system is significantly different.
+With the close-spaced tees, you set up hydraulic separation, and the flow of the indirect will not affect the flow of the boiler.
+Each appliance will receive its proper flow.

 Fig. 8 - IWH piped on System Piping, all zoned w-pumps